ministryofjustice/hmpps-spring-boot-sqs/README.md

 As a rule of thumb new features must:

-* Be used in several HMPPS services, i.e. at least 3
+* Already be implemented in several HMPPS services, i.e. at least 3
 * Have been running stably in a production environment, i.e. for at least 3 months
 * Provide value to all consumers, i.e. this isn't the place to handle obscure edge cases